Maxlinn/LLaVA-4V/README.md

 ### Stage 2: instruction fine-tuning

-In this stage, the projector and the LLM are trained.
+In this stage, both the projector and the LLM are trained.

 Dataset used:
 - https://huggingface.co/datasets/Lin-Chen/ShareGPT4V, sharegpt4v_instruct_gpt4-vision_cap100k.json